Toyota Tundra Tire Review By Carter Hayes May 10, 2026 12 min read

 FAQ

-Most 2020 Tundra models commonly use 275/65R18, but sizes can vary with trim and aftermarket wheels, so check the door placard or owner’s manual to be sure.
-Also confirm the tire’s load index and speed rating meet or exceed Toyota’s recommendation; a load index of 116 is typical for this fitment and important if you tow or haul.
+Most 2020 Tundra shoppers looking at 18-inch replacements are comparing 275/65R18 tires, but size can vary by trim, wheel package, and aftermarket setup.
+Check the door placard or owner’s manual before ordering.
+Also confirm that the tire’s load index and speed rating meet or exceed Toyota’s recommendation for your exact truck and use case.

-If you spend the majority of miles on pavement and want a quieter, smoother ride, a highway/touring tire is the better choice for comfort and fuel economy.
-If you regularly hit dirt, mud, or rocky trails choose an all-terrain or mud-terrain for better traction and self-cleaning tread.
-A hybrid all-terrain can be a good compromise if you need decent off-road capability while keeping acceptable road manners, so match the tire to your usual driving and towing habits.
+If you spend the majority of miles on pavement and want a quieter, smoother ride, a highway or touring tire is the better choice for comfort and fuel economy.
+If you regularly hit dirt, mud, gravel, or rocky trails, choose an all-terrain or more aggressive tread for better traction and self-cleaning ability.
+A hybrid all-terrain can be a good compromise if you need decent off-road capability while keeping acceptable road manners.

-Rotate tires roughly every 5,000–7,500 miles, check pressures monthly and before towing, and get an alignment if you notice uneven wear or after suspension work.
-Inspect sidewalls and tread for cuts, stones, or bulges, keep records for any warranty or road hazard coverage, and have tires balanced when they’re mounted to reduce vibration and uneven wear.
+Rotate tires roughly every 5,000 to 7,500 miles, check pressures monthly and before towing, and get an alignment if you notice uneven wear or after suspension work.
+Inspect sidewalls and tread for cuts, stones, or bulges, keep records for any warranty or road-hazard coverage, and have tires balanced when they are mounted to reduce vibration and uneven wear.

 Wrapping Up

 The right tire depends on how you use your Tundra.
-If you split time between dirt and pavement, an all-terrain like the Finalist Terreno or Nitto Ridge Grappler gives traction without sacrificing too much comfort.
+If you split time between dirt and pavement, start with an all-terrain or hybrid option like the Finalist Terreno, Crosswind Rugged, or Nitto Ridge Grappler.
 If you spend most miles on highways, choose a touring or highway pattern such as the Landspider Citytraxx for a quieter ride.
-For aggressive off-road use the Venom TerraHunter and Crosswind Rugged focus on bite and self-cleaning tread, while the Evoluxx Capricorn delivers an affordable touring option for light-duty daily driving.

-Product Name Image Load Index Tread Depth Load Capacity
+Product Name Image Listed Size Listed Load Index Best For

 Product Image